temporalio/documentation/docs/concepts/what-is-a-query.md

 Events that are created while the Query is outstanding may or may not be reflected in the Workflow state the Query result is based on.
 Strongly consistent Queries may have a small amount of latency.

-A Query can carry arguments to specify which data it is requesting, as every Workflow can expose data to multiple types of Queries.
+A Query can carry arguments to specify which data it is requesting.
+And each Workflow can expose data to multiple types of Queries.

 A Query must never mutate the state of the Workflow Execution – that is, Queries are **read-only** and cannot contain any blocking code.
 This means that Query handling logic can not schedule Activity Executions for example.